The estimating workflow built for contractors who need clarity before they price the job.

 Subcontractors and support hours Shows subcontract cost, support labor, internal cost, pass-through labor hours, operating fee, and resulting margin.

-Consolidated COGS and job totals Shows cost, profit, margin, tax collection, cost of money, contract sum, total cost, total profit, and job margin in one executive view.
+Consolidated job totals Shows cost, profit, margin, tax collection, cost of money, contract sum, total cost, and total profit in one executive view.

 Why this matters A premium estimating workflow should not hide how the job totals are formed.
 It should let the team review the full commercial picture before final pricing decisions are made.